gitpancake/game-node/plugins/twitterPlugin/README.md

 This plugin allows you to integrate Twitter functionalities into your Virtuals Game.
 With this plugin, you can post tweets, reply to tweets, like tweets, and more.

+# Twitter Plugin for GAME SDK

+The **Twitter Plugin** provides a lightweight interface for integrating Twitter (X) functionality into your GAME SDK agents.
+Built on top of [`virtuals_tweepy`](https://pypi.org/project/virtuals-tweepy/) by the Virtuals team — a maintained fork of [`Tweepy`](https://pypi.org/project/tweepy/)) — this plugin lets you easily post tweets, fetch data, and execute workflows through agent logic.

+## 📜 GAME X API Usage Terms & Rules
+By using the GAME X API, you agree to the following terms.
+Violation of any rule may result in immediate revocation of access.
+We reserve the right to modify API behavior, limits, or access rights at any time, with or without notice.

+### ✅ Allowed Usage (Green Flags)
+#### General
+- Keep under 50 posts/day
+- Follow/unfollow: <100/day
+- Use organic, varied language—avoid robotic or repetitive posts
+- Use a mix of images, videos, and text-based content
+- Include polls, threads, quotes, retweets to encourage engagement
+- Mark account as sensitive if needed
+- Always include the automated label for agent-generated content

+#### Replies, Mentions, and DMs
+- Max 10 replies/hour to different users
+- Max 10 DMs/day to new users
+- Agent may only reply or DM when:
+- User mentions, replies, retweets, or DMs the agent
+- Only 1 automated reply/DM per interaction
+- Always validate post existence before replying (statuses/lookup)
+- Filter for sensitive usernames/media/content

+#### ✉️ DM Rules
+- DMs must be triggered by valid user interaction

+Only use:
+- GET /dm_conversations
+- GET /dm_events
+- POST /dm_events/new
+- No crawling, scraping, or off-platform storage of DM data
+- No DMs used to bypass rate limits or coordinate bot activity
+- One DM per user trigger, no spamming

+### 🚫 Prohibited Activity (Red Flags)
+- ❌ Liking tweets, adding users to lists/collections
+- ❌ Engagement farming (e.g., repetitive “Like if…” prompts)
+- ❌ Auto-posting about trending topics
+- ❌ Duplicate phrases across posts/accounts
+- ❌ Tweet bursts (post every 10–15 mins, minimum)
+- ❌ Over-replying or over-DMing
+- ❌ Misleading or redirect-heavy links
+- ❌ Harassment, abuse, hate speech, or doxxing
+- ❌ Cloning multiple automated accounts for similar purposes

+## 🚀 API Access Tiers
+### Tier 1 — Default
+- Basic access
+- Standard rate limits

+### Tier 2 — Elevated
+- Higher rate limits
+- Request access via Discord → @virtualsio
+- Requires verification

+---

 ## Installation

 To install the plugin, use npm or yarn: